alco-company/mortimer-bellis/WORKLOG.md

 * [ ] check for team.blocked on punching
 * [ ] activate x on toasts
 * [ ] show only account teams on employee_invitations/new
-* [ ] confirmation email for new account first user

 ## CHANGELOG